ElucidataInc/ElMaven/docs/UnlabeledLCMSWorkflow.rst

 |ULCMS30|

-Users can read more about the peak detection widget `here <https://github.com/ElucidataInc/El-MAVEN/wiki/Introduction-to-El-MAVEN-UI#8-peak-detection>`_.
+Users can read more about the peak detection widget `here <https://elmaven.readthedocs.io/en/develop/IntroductiontoElMAVENUI.html#peak-detection>`_.

-Upon selecting the default parameters, users can click on *Find peaks* to select the most important peaks.
-Once the peak detection is completed a peak table shows up at the bottom of the window.
+Upon selecting the default parameters, users can click on *Find Peaks* to select the most important peaks.
+Once the peak detection is completed, a peak table shows up at the bottom of the window.

 |ULCMS31|

-Users can now iterate over these peaks by marking them as good or bad by clicking on the good or bad buttons present in the peaks table as shown below.
+Users can now iterate over these peaks by marking them as good or bad by clicking on the good or bad buttons present in the peak table as shown below.

 |ULCMS32|

 Guidelines for Peak Picking
 ---------------------------

 * A peak’s width and shape are two very crucial things to look at while classifying a peak as good or bad.
-A peak’s shape should have a Gaussian distribution and width should not be spread across a wide range of RT.
+A peak’s shape should have a Gaussian distribution and width should not be spread across a wide range of retention time.

 |ULCMS33|